suprafrontal/hemato.ai.docs/source/index.html.md

 // Not implemented yet
 ```

-> The above command returns a JSON structured like this:
+> The above command returns a JSON structure like this:

 ```json
 {